timothyho12321/official-project-01/README.md

 ## Summary
 Park Projector is a park finder website for nature lovers.

 It helps people to locate the nearby parks, trails and gardens based on typing a location name.
-It intends to encourage people to appreciate and discover the green places in the city of Singapore.
-It helps people discover nearby green spaces to relax and exercise in.
+IT encourages people to spend more time exploring a park, exercise or talk a walk in it.

 ---

 ## UI/UX

-The users of this app are usually busy with school or work, and would use this app for greater convenience to search for nature places to exercise.
+The users of this app are usually busy with school or work.
+They would use this app for greater convenience to search for nature places to unwind or exercise.
 The app is designed to help them locate nearby park spaces and other useful amenities such as pathways or resting foodstops nearby.

 ### User Goals
 The project caters to working adults who exercise, nature hikers and cyclists.
 The project aim allows easy search of all the parks, gardens and hiking trails in Singapore.

-It allows them to find connecting paths and nearby places to relax and work out in.
-It also provides information on the weather patterns around the park so as to chart out their exercise location wisely.
+It allows them to find connecting paths and nearby places; either to relax or talk a walk in.
+It also provides information on the weather patterns to plan their outdoor activity wisely.

 ### Organisational Goals